torumakabe/azure-vnet-nat-pattern-with-pls/README.md

 ## Solution

 * Connect VNets (expose endpoints) with [Private Link Service](https://docs.microsoft.com/en-us/azure/private-link/private-link-overview)
-  * For VM/VMSS with Azure LB
+  * for VM/VMSS with Azure LB
-  * For HTTP(s) with [Application Gateway](https://docs.microsoft.com/en-us/azure/application-gateway/private-link) (New! private preview as of June 2022)
+  * for HTTP(s) with [Application Gateway](https://docs.microsoft.com/en-us/azure/application-gateway/private-link) (New! private preview as of June 2022)
 * Expose multi-tenant managed services with [Private Endpoint](https://docs.microsoft.com/en-us/azure/private-link/private-endpoint-overview)

 VNet for projects are able to have the same address space as others and On-premises!
 You got freedom.